huggingface/blog/aivsai.md

 To run this matchmaking process continuously, we use **free Hugging Face Spaces hardware with a Scheduler** to keep running the matchmaking process as a background task.

-The Spaces is also used to fetch the ELO ratings of each models that have already been played and, from it display [a leaderboard](https://huggingface.co/spaces/huggingface-projects/AIvsAI-SoccerTwos) **from which everyone can check the progress of the models**.
+The Spaces is also used to fetch the ELO ratings of each model that have already been played and, from it display [a leaderboard](https://huggingface.co/spaces/huggingface-projects/AIvsAI-SoccerTwos) **from which everyone can check the progress of the models**.

 <div align="center">
   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/128_aivsai/leaderboard.png" alt="Leaderboard">